 I want to take a moment to talk about your educational experiences in the coming academic year.
 Last year, classes and activities were primarily remote in nature.
 That will change this year, especially for those in our Residential Campus.
 Over the past months, University and School leaders have dedicated many hundreds of hours to evaluating the impact of COVID-19 across the world and in New York City, reviewing evolving public health recommendations, and discussing a wide range of options for CSSW.
 After considerable thought and discussion, we are preparing to offer most of our Residential Campus classes for MSW and PhD students in-person this year, while our successful Online Campus will continue to deliver an excellent remote education.
 We have learned that many methods of engagement are open to us, and will utilize a mix of these (remote, hybrid, and in-person) over the next 12 months.

 It is abundantly clear that the ways in which we live and work have changed dramatically over the past year and a half.
 We’ve all learned to pursue our professional and personal lives with the help of technology, and in all likelihood, we will continue to do so – taking advantage of new modalities wherever helpful.
 Having said that, we look forward to greater opportunities for in-person engagement in the coming year as another means to support each other and build community.
-Please know that you will be able to engage with others in many different formats as you meet with faculty members and classmates, expand your professional networks, seek advice from your instructors, receive guidance from your advisors and field supervisors, and obtain support from our dedicated staff in student services.
+Please know that you will be able to engage with others in many different formats as you meet with faculty members and classmates, expand your professional networks, seek advice from your instructors, receive guidance from your advisors and practicum supervisors, and obtain support from our dedicated staff in student services.
 We are all eager to meet you!